Emergencies: In the event of an emergency, notify University Police at 412-268-2323.

 I am not in an IDeATe course.
-Can I borrow items from the lending booth?
+Can I borrow items from the IDeATe Lending Desk?

-If you are an IDeATe affiliate, which means you have at some point taken or taught an IDeATe class, then you can borrow items from the lending booth.
+If you are an IDeATe affiliate, which means you have at some point taken or taught an IDeATe class, then you can borrow items from the IDeATe Lending Desk.

 What materials are for sale and what are the prices, etc?